- Material Quality

 Try our pressure calculator to skip the equations.

-To apply our pressure accurately with a pressure gauge, we'll have to do some more math.
-This is because a pressure gauge only displays the internal pressure of the pump, not how much force the pump is applying.
+We'll have to do some more math to apply our pressure accurately with a pressure gauge.
+A pressure gauge only displays the pump's internal pressure, not how much force the pump is using.

-We will need to know the maximum force the pump can provide and also the maximum internal PSI of the pump when at max capacity.
+We will need to know the maximum force the pump can provide and the total internal PSI of the pump when at max capacity.
 For example:

 20-ton rosin press.